kitian616/jekyll-TeXt-theme/_posts/2018-06-23-feynman-technique.md

 ---
-layout: post
+layout: article
 title: The Feynman Technique
-categories: [ysk]
-description: A method of learning that is incredibly effective
-keywords: The Feynman Technique, Learning, Richard Feynman
+tags: The Feynman Technique, Learning, Richard Feynman
 ---

 The Feynman Technique in a learning technique invented by Richard Feynman.
 This technique helps you to understand the subject you are trying to learn instead of just memorizing it.
 As Richard Feynman once said: